That Time I Was A Meme

 “Is this you?”

 “OMG, I think you are a meme!!!”

 The photo was taken by my husband, Sean Bonner with an iPhone.
 It’s August of 2010, we are on Paris Metro but I don’t recall where we are going.
 Our son, Rips, who was around 5 months at the time, is sitting on my lap.
-The stranger’s finger he is holding onto is Parisian, a grand-père with 2 or 3 grandchildren, if I recall correctly.
+The stranger’s finger he is holding onto is Parisian, a father with children if I recall correctly.
 The two of us chatted a bit, he then held out his finger to Rips who clamped on and wouldn’t let go.
 The man had a great smile that Rips delighted in and he didn’t seem to mind entertaining my baby so I went back to figuring out when we had to depart the train.
-I think I’m in mid duck-face because our stop was coming up and I was telling Sean that we had to gather all of our things and convince Rips to let go of his new friend’s finger.
+I’m in mid-duck-face because our stop was coming up and I was telling Sean that we had to gather all of our things and convince Rips to let go of his new friend’s finger.

 After almost a decade of this meme being shared, I decided to find our Parisian friend.
 In the fall of 2019, I did (thanks, Internet) and we traveled to Paris to meet him.
 At some point, I’ll write about it.
 For now, here you go.